All the Good Girls Go to Hell: Live performances and other usage

 To promote "All the Good Girls Go to Hell", Eilish performed it at the Coachella Valley Music and Arts Festival in April, at the Glastonbury Festival in June, and at Pukkelpop in August 2019.
 The song was included on the setlist of Eilish's 2019 When We All Fall Asleep Tour.
 In September 2019, Eilish and Finneas performed the song on The Howard Stern Show.
 She performed the song at the American Music Awards of 2019 on November 24, making her first ever award show performance.
 The singer started out seated, whispering the song's intro as Finneas played piano.
-Finneas laterswitched to playing bass guitar as Eilish jumped up and danced around the stage, against a background of flames.
+Finneas later switched to playing bass guitar as Eilish jumped up and danced around the stage, against a background of flames.
 As the performance ended, Eilish stared into the camera and stuck her tongue out as the stage was devoured by flames.
 Eilish released an acoustic version of "All the Good Girls Go to Hell" as part of her live album Live at Third Man Records on December 6, 2019.
 In the same month, Eilish performed "All the Good Girls Go to Hell" at the Steve Jobs Theater for the first annual Apple Music Awards after she won artist of the year.
 The track was also included on the setlist of her 2020 Where Do We Go?
 World Tour.
 In April of that year, Eilish and Finneas performed the song during the 50-minute Verizon livestream.
 The song is used in the trailer for the 2019 film Saint Maud, and is featured in the 2020 rhythm game Just Dance 2021.